bchaindeveloper/web3sire/README.md

 ### Still Being Developed...

-This is a portfolio project showing experience with soidity and UX/UI development.
+This is a portfolio project showing experience with Soidity and UX/UI development.

 ## Screenshots:
 ![Screenshot](display/Images/web3sire.png)